esdras007/ansible_solution/ansible_solution/README.txt

 To run this Ansible playbook:
 - you could have Ansible installed on a Linux machine
-- download both files (inventory and playbook)
+- download both files in same directory (var_file and playbook)
 - execute below command:
-  #ansible-playbook -i inventory.yml playbook.yml
+  #ansible-playbook playbook.yml -vvv
-- check the responses of the both ping
+- check the responses of the both checking commands